 Dual Degree in Law & Bioethics - Erin

 Erin is one of our many dual degree students at Case Western Reserve University.
-She's finishing her MA in bioethics while also earning her JD law degree at Case Western Reserve University School of Law.
+She's finishing her MA in Bioethics and Medical Humanities while also earning her JD law degree at Case Western Reserve University School of Law.

-This program combines the Master of Arts in Bioethics with the Doctor of Jurisprudence and is offered in cooperation with the School of Law.
+This program combines the Master of Arts in Bioethics and Medical Humanities with the Doctor of Jurisprudence and is offered in cooperation with the School of Law.
 Advances in health sciences have created new and difficult moral choices for individuals, their families, and the health professionals who work with them.

 The Department of Bioethics is dedicated to responding to the challenge of health care choices faced in today's society.
 It focuses on the ethical, cultural, and policy dimensions of health care, technology, and the life sciences.
 Professionals from many arenas, including public health, prevention sciences, health sciences, the life sciences, and the social sciences have contributed to and drawn from the field of Bioethics.